fastenhealth/policy/07-systems_access_policy.md

 1. Access will only be provided to external parties, such as support personnel when it is absoloutly essential, and such access shall be approved be management, for a limited time only and be strictly monitored via existing processes.
 1. Contractors are subject to the same controls as employees
 1. Different Account Types are identified, such as regular or administrative accounts and conditions for group and role membership are established.
 System Access and Group/Role Membership is always deny-all by default, providing only the minimum access required for job functions to be performed.
+1. Access to the production infrastructure is limited and only possible after the employee has gotten verification of their business need, the completion of their HIPAA training, and their disk encryption.

 ## 7.3 Workforce Clearance